Intellivisionn/.github/profile/README.md

 Here’s a sneak peek into our ongoing projects:

 - [**MoldyCampus**](https://github.com/Intellivisionn/MoldyCampus): university and professor rating webapp inspired by Rotten Tomatoes.
-This project is being developed as part of the "Web Technologies" course, with hopes to turn it into a startup.
+This project was developed as part of the "Web Technologies" course.

-- [**unsTable**](https://github.com/Intellivisionn/UnsTable):  office space & workers health optimisation system that was inspired and is being developed as part of the "Semester Project" course.
+- [**unsTable**](https://github.com/Intellivisionn/UnsTable):  office space & workers health optimisation system that was inspired and was developed as part of the "Semester Project" course.

+- [**Electric Nose**] a sensor-based smell recognition system developed as part of the current semester project, running on Raspberry Pi for real-time data collection and processing.

 Stay tuned for updates as we continue to develop and refine our projects!